rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 \`\`\`

-The `layout-ncol=2` attribute tells Quarto to create two columns for the content within the div.
+The `layout-ncol=2` attribute tells Quarto to create two columns for the content within it.
 When we render, we can see our images side-by-side:

 \[TODO: Add screenshot\]

-- TODO: Figure out if we can add padding to the entire div rather than to individual elements within it

-If we can’t do this, then:

-- TODO: show how to make custom chart title, but we actually do this above in heading section
-- TODO: Add custom source info
+The formatting isn’t perfect here (we might want to add some padding within the gray box, for example), but it’s a good start.

 ## Tools to Use

+There are three tools that help a lot when creating custom Typst templates.
+These are extensions that work only in Positron, but do not work in RStudio (this is the first time I’ve really felt like Positron has a clear advantage over RStudio).

+The first extension is [Typst LSP](https://open-vsx.org/extension/nvarner/typst-lsp).
+This extension allows you to see helpful tooltips when writing Typst code.
+For instance, when I write `set page(`, I get a tooltip that shows me all of the possible arguments I can use with the `page()` function:

+\[TODO: Add screenshot\]

+This is helpful because I’m a relative Typst newbie and don’t have all of the functions and their arguments memorized yet.

+A second extension to use is [Tinymist Typst](https://open-vsx.org/extension/myriad-dreamin/tinymist).
+I use this extension to automatically format my Typst code, keeping things neat, tidy, and easy to read.

+\[TODO: Add screenshot\]

+Finally, if you want to view rendered PDFs directly in Positron, you can use the [vscode-pdf](https://open-vsx.org/extension/tomoki1207/pdf) extension.

 ## Conclusion